robzr/sver/README.md

 - precedence comparison functions strictly implement SemVer spec
 - version constraint evaluation using common constraint syntax with chaining
 - deconstruct SemVer identifiers and output in json or yaml
-- validate a version or filter a list of versions for valid versions within
+- filter list of versions for valid versions that match an optional filter
 - sort versions w/ SemVer precedence using fully builtin sort routine
 - Bash command line completion function & injector built in
 - uses Bash primitives and builtins exclusively for speed & portability